spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ## Intro

-In Terraform, [modules](https://www.terraform.io/docs/configuration/modules.html) help you abstract away common functionality in your infrastructure.
+In Terraform, [modules](https://www.terraform.io/docs/configuration/modules.html){: rel="nofollow"} help you abstract away common functionality in your infrastructure.

 The name of a module managed by Spacelift is of the following form: